DomainTools/dnsdb/README.md

--   ### For 'Type' action parameter in RDATA Raw Lookup and RRSET Lookup
+-   ### For 'Record Type' action parameter in RDATA Raw Lookup and RRSET Lookup